EasyPost/easy-ui/.github/CONTRIBUTING.md

 - Removal of a prop from a component
 - Change to the type accepted for a prop
 - Breaking changes to minimum version of dependencies
-- Breaking changes to public variables, functions and mixins
+- Breaking changes to public variables, functions, and mixins

 ### Minor